fatih/sicp/thoughts.md

   how elegant (but very inefficient) it can be solved.
 It seems visualizations helps me to understand things more faster.
 * Exercise 1.11 was hard to solve.
-I've never thought writing it similar to the iterative Fibonnaci solution.
+I've never thought writing it similar to the iterative Fibonacci solution.
 Eventually I solved it after many hours (didn't gave up :).
 So looking afterwards I've found a great answer to it here: http://stackoverflow.com/a/2366209/462233
 * Didn't know that the exercises would take so much time.